percona/percona-server/doc/source/tokudb/tokudb_variables.rst

   |TokuDB| :ref:`tokudb_read_free_replication` will not propagate ``UPDATE``
-  and ``DELETE`` events reliably if |TokuDB| table is missing the primary key which will eventually lead to data inconsistency on the slave.
+  and ``DELETE`` events reliably if |TokuDB| table is missing the primary key which will eventually lead to data inconsistency on the replica.

 .. note::